Training aids

-You can buy as much new, up to date kit as you like but you still have to get it up that hill or round that club run.
-Nothing can replace fitness or your ability to monitor your performance during the ride.
+You can buy all the latest kit you like, but at the end of the day you still have to get yourself up that hill or around the club run.
+Nothing replaces fitness — and nothing replaces your ability to monitor your performance while you ride.

 Power meters

-This is a market with several established brands making good products with few differentiating factors.
-Great for the experienced consumer but potentially a headache for the first time buyer.
-New brands will continue to challenge the status quo but where do the manufacturers own brand power meters sit in the hierarchy because accuracy is one thing but lack of consistency makes your expensive crank/pedals/hubs a fancy paperweight.
+This is a market full of established brands producing solid products with relatively small differences between them.
+Great if you’re an experienced buyer — potentially overwhelming if you’re not.
+New brands will always try to shake things up, but where do the manufacturers’ own power meters sit in the hierarchy?
+Accuracy is one thing, but without consistency your expensive crank, pedals, or hub quickly becomes a very fancy paperweight.

 Turbo trainers